stigsfoot/home_assistant_onboard/README.md

 [Noble Ackerson](https://nobles.page) (@stigsfoot)

-> If you found this If you found this project helpful, you decide to use it to track stuff that needs maintenance in your home, or if you learned something, [consider sponsoring this project](patreon.com/stigsfoot)
+> If you found this project helpful, you decide to use it to track stuff that needs maintenance in your home, or if you learned something, [consider sponsoring this project](patreon.com/stigsfoot)

 ## Credits